Onésime Clerc: Life

 Clerc was born in Corcelles and graduated from the trade school in Neuchâtel.
 The family circumstances did not allow him to study at university.

-In 1862, Clerc emigrated to Russia and became a French home teacher with the Trubetskoy family in Moscow.
+In 1862, Clerc emigrated to the Russian Empire and became a French home teacher with the Trubetskoy family in Moscow.
 After taking an exam at the Saint Petersburg Imperial University, he was allowed to teach French at educational institutions.
 After three years in Moscow, he worked in Yaroslavl, where he participated in the work of the local scientific society.